meg-simula/cbcbeat/doc/index.rst

 Testing and verification:
 =========================

-The cbcbeat test suite is based on pytest and available under test/ in the root directory of the cbcbeat source.
+The cbcbeat test suite is based on `pytest <pytest.org>`__ and available under test/ in the root directory of the cbcbeat source.
+See the INSTALL file in the root directory of the cbcbeat source for how to run the tests.

 cbcbeat uses Bitbucket Pipelines for automated and continuous testing: